aaronland/go-ucd-username/README.md

 # go-ucd-username

-Generates ASCII URI-safe aliases for Unicode usernames containing non-alphanumeric characters.
+Generates ASCII URL-safe aliases for Unicode usernames containing non-alphanumeric characters.

 ## What is this thing?